WynnieSun/SoloSprint/README.md

 3. subscription: both logging and simultaneous notification for observers

-There are 6 test files under test/views package
+There are 6 test files under test/views package useful tests for sprint5:
-//useful tests for sprint5
 1. TestCompareView: a functional and unit test for task 1
 2. TestSectionView: a functional and unit test for task 2
 3. TestNotificationSubscriptionView: a functional and unit test for task 2
-4. TestMainPageView: a functional test for the whole program
-//unnecessary tests for sprint4, no need to see
+4. TestMainPageView: a functional test for the whole program unnecessary tests for sprint4, no need to see:
 5. TestEditingView
 6. TestBPMainView